 SKILLS / QUALIFICATIONS / EXPERIENCE

-- A college degree by the time of employment in social, political, environmental, or natural sciences
+- A college degree by the time of employment in social, political, environmental, or natural sciences or engineering

 - An interest in the field of clean energy